 The Newberry holds several thousand items relating to Irish and Irish-American history and literature.
 There is an abundance of material on all key events, movements and individuals associated with Irish history from the seventeenth to the twentieth century, though the library’s particular strength is in the nineteenth century.
 Researchers with an interest in military and political history are particularly well catered for, as are those concerned with the Irish literary tradition.
 There is also a strong collection relating to Irish-America, particularly focused on the Chicago area, and the library has numerous resources which are invaluable to all those with an interest in genealogy.

-Scholars interested in Irish poetry, literature and drama will find a wealth of primary and secondary material.
+Scholars interested in Irish poetry, literature and drama will find a wealth of primary and secondary material at the Newberry.
 There are a substantial number of books by and about individuals including Dion Boucicault (1820-1890), author of The Shaughraun and The Colleen Bawn; Richard Brinsley Sheridan (1854-1900), best known for his plays The Rivals and School for Scandal, and Oscar Wilde (1854-1900), poet, playwright and wit.
 The writers associated with the Celtic Revival of the late-nineteenth and early-twentieth centuries are also well represented with publications by the poet and playwright W.B.
 Yeats (1865-1939); J.M.
 Synge (1871-1909), author of The Playboy of the Western World and Riders to the Sea; George Russell (AE) (1867-1935), editor, poet and artist; Seán O’Casey, (1880-1964) author of The Shadow of a Gunman, Juno and the Paycock, and The Plough and Stars; and Lady Gregory (1852-1932), best known for her re-workings of Irish folklore and mythological tales, and founder, with Yeats, Synge, AE and Edward Martyn, of the Abbey Theatre.
 The library has a number of first and rare editions alongside some copies of works signed by the author.
 These included many first editions, particularly American editions, of the works of James Joyce (1882-1941) and Samuel Beckett (1906-1989) and also a copy of Company autographed by Beckett.

 In the seventeenth-century collection there are many texts that focus on the 1641 Rebellion, Oliver Cromwell’s (1599-1658) campaign in Ireland in the 1640s and Thomas Wentworth (1593-1641), 1st Earl of Strafford and Lord Deputy of Ireland in the 1630s.
 There are a number of books which are concerned with the Jacobite/Williamite war of 1689-91.
 The most significant of these are a series of accounts and recollections published in the 1690s, including An Exact Account of the Total Defeat of the Irish Army at Angrim [Aughrim] in…1691 and a collection of seventeenth-century accounts, published in the mid-nineteenth century, which include, among other things, descriptions of the Battle of the Boyne and the Siege of Derry.